kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 type ClusterDefaultNetworkPolicyPeer struct {
 	PodSelector       *metav1.LabelSelector
-	// one of NamespaceSelector or Namespaces is required, if a PodSelector is specified NamespaceSelector *metav1.LabelSelector
+	// One of NamespaceSelector or Namespaces is required, if a PodSelector is specified
+	// In the same ClusterDefaultNetworkPolicyPeer, NamespaceSelector and Namespaces
+	// fields are mutually exclusive.
+	NamespaceSelector *metav1.LabelSelector
 	Namespaces        *Namespaces
 	IPBlock           *networkingv1.IPBlock